lasseignelab/capture/README.md

 ```
 $ cap help

+  Usage: cap COMMAND ...

   Commands:
+    The following subcommands are available.

+  COMMAND
+    env        Displays CAPTURE environment variables.
     help       Shows help for the cap command line tool.
     md5        Calculates a combined MD5 checksum for one or more files.
+    new        Creates a new reproducible research project.
+    run        Runs a CAPTURE framework job.
+    update     Updates the CAPTURE framework to the latest version.
+    version    Displays the currently installed version of CAPTURE.

 $ cap help md5